Technology Specifications

 Desktop Configurations

-This year, again, the best value PC for general purpose computing happens to be the Ultra SFF (configuration 12) -- it has a 256 GB SSD, a 6-core processor, and 16 GB of memory.
+This year, again, the best value PC for general purpose computing is our standard Ultra SFF (configuration 12) builds -- it has a 256 GB SSD, a 6-core processor, and 16 GB of memory.
 This tiny form-factor does have a couple of drawbacks: 1) it is tough to upgrade as there is VERY little space in the case and 2) the size makes it a little easier to walk off with or drop and there are fewer connectivity ports.
 It does include wifi, which is convenient when cabling isn't practical.

 All-in-One Configurations